Spinal canal stenosis articles and resources

 - Can Physical Therapy Help with Canal Stenosis Treatment?

-How to accomplish an efficacious, “more invasive” treatment while maintaining the least disruptive course of action is the fundamental idea upon which Laser Spine Institute was conceived and developed.
-With substantial effort and financial expenditure, the physicians at Laser Spine Institute have perfected innovative, highly successful, minimally invasive procedures for the treatment of spinal stenosis and many other spinal conditions.
-“More invasive” no longer means traditional open spine surgery; it now means minimally invasive spine surgery.
-If conservative treatments of your spinal condition have failed to produce satisfactory results, contact Laser Spine Institute today to schedule an initial consultation with one of our spine specialists.
+Accomplishing an effective, more invasive treatment while maintaining the least disruptive course of action is the fundamental idea upon which Laser Spine Institute was conceived and developed.
+The physicians at Laser Spine Institute have perfected highly successful minimally invasive procedures for the treatment of spinal stenosis and many other spinal conditions.
+Contact us today to schedule a no-cost MRI review* to determine if our procedures would be effective in relieving your spinal canal stenosis.